What Everyone Should Know About Website Cache

 Many WordPress websites use a caching plugin or code to run the website faster.
 But these plugins can backfire.
 One of the common mistakes is using multiple caching plugins on one website.
 Most certainly, the plugins will conflict.
+Read more about the issue with using a lot of WP plugins here.
 Plus, even if there’s only one plugin/code on your WP site, make sure it updates the cached files as often as you post updates.

 - Web hosting

 This is one of the most common website caching issues.
 Changes are made on the website but the user is not able to view them in the browser, even after clearing browser cache and making sure everything’s alright with the connection.
 That must be due to server-side caching: the server keeps displaying the old cached data.

 If the website is hosted on 10Web, clearing the cache is a one-click job for the administrator.

 Caching is an essential part of 10Web’s automated hosting service.
 It allows enabling and disabling website caching with a single switch and clearing the website cache with another click, right from the website management dashboard.
 With 10Web, the question “How to cache a website” is super easy to answer.

 How to use 10Web’s caching

 In other words, how to cache a website the easiest way.
 If you want to manage your cache, go to your 10Web dashboard and select “Tools” from the “Hosting Services” dropdown menu.

 We recommend keeping the website caching on all the time to speed up your website.